-- (6) A crack or crack-like anomaly for which the predicted failure pressure, determined in accordance with 49 CFR 192.712(d), is greater than or equal to 1.39 times the MAOP for Class 1 locations or where Class 2 locations contain Class 1 pipe, or 1.50 times the MAOP for all other Class 2 locations and Class 3 and Class 4 locations.40 The crack depth is less than 40% of the pipe wall thickness. - c) Remediation schedule for a "special permit segment": In addition to the requirements in paragraphs (a) and (b) of Condition 8 for a special permit inspection area, TGP must remediate conditions in a special permit segment as follows:41 - i) One-year conditions for a "special permit segment": TGP must repair the following conditions within one (1) year of discovery in a special permit segment: - (1) Pipe Wall: Pipe wall thickness metal loss greater than 40%. - (2) Weld Metal: Girth weld metal loss greater than 30% of pipe wall thickness or pipe weld seam metal loss greater than 15% of pipe wall thickness.42 - (3) Class 1 pipe: Any anomaly with a predicted failure pressure less than 1.39 times the MAOP. - (4) Class 2 pipe: Any anomaly with a predicted failure pressure less than 1.67 times the MAOP.
+- metal loss with a predicted failure pressure of greater than or equal to 1.39 times the MAOP.39 - (6) A crack or crack-like anomaly for which the predicted failure pressure, determined in accordance with 49 CFR 192.712(d), is greater than or equal to 1.39 times the MAOP for Class 1 locations or where Class 2 locations contain Class 1 pipe, or 1.50 times the MAOP for all other Class 2 locations and Class 3 and Class 4 locations.
+For Class 1 pipe within the special permit segment, a crack or crack-like anomaly with a predicted failure pressure greater than 1.39 times the MAOP.40 The crack depth is less than 40% of the pipe wall thickness. - c) Remediation schedule for a "special permit segment": In addition to the requirements in paragraphs (a) and (b) of Condition 8 for a special permit inspection area, SNG must remediate conditions in a special permit segment as follows:41 - i) One-year conditions for a "special permit segment": SNG must repair the following conditions within one (1) year of discovery in a special permit segment: - (1) Pipe Wall: Pipe wall thickness metal loss greater than 40%. - (2) Weld Metal: Girth weld metal loss greater than 30% of pipe wall thickness or pipe weld seam metal loss greater than 15% of pipe wall thickness.42 - (3) Class 1 pipe: Any anomaly with a predicted failure pressure less than 1.39 times the MAOP.

-39 ASME/ANSI B31G and R-STRENG are not acceptable evaluation methodologies for corrosion in pipe weld seams.
+ASME/ANSI B31G and R-STRENG are not acceptable evaluation methodologies for corrosion in pipe weld seams.
 Pipe weld seams must be evaluated using ECA methodology for cracking anomalies in accordance with 49 CFR 192.712(d).

-40 Failure stress pressure and crack growth analysis of cracks and crack-like defects must be determined using a technically proven fracture mechanics model appropriate to the failure mode (ductile, brittle or both) and boundary condition used (pressure test, ILI, or other).
-Examples of technically proven models include but are not limited to: for the brittle failure mode, the Raju/Newman Model; for the ductile failure mode, Modified LnSec, API RP 579-1/ASME FFS-1, June 15, 2007, (API 579-1, Second Edition) - Level II or Level III, CorLasTM, PAFFC, and PipeAccessTM.
+Failure stress pressure and crack growth analysis of cracks and crack-like defects must be determined using a technically proven fracture mechanics model appropriate to the failure mode (ductile, brittle or both) and boundary condition used (pressure test, ILI, or other).
+Examples of technically proven models include but are not limited to: for the brittle failure mode, the Raju/Newman Model; for the ductile failure mode, Modified LnSec, API RP 579-1/ASME FFS-1, June 15, 2007, (API 579-1, Second Edition) - Level III or Level III, CorLasTM, PAFFC, and PipeAccessTM.
 All crack fracture mechanic evaluation models must be used within the assessment limits of the model.

-41 The special permit inspection area includes the special permit segment, so any anomalies found in a special permit segment must be remediated to meet the requirements for a special permit inspection area in addition to the requirements in this condition.
+The special permit inspection area includes the special permit segment, so any anomalies found in a special permit segment must be remediated to meet the requirements for a special permit inspection area in addition to the requirements in this condition.
 The special permit segment must also be remediated to meet all additional remediation requirements specifically for the special permit segment as required in the special permit conditions.